 The acquisition of this property has allowed LGLC to ensure the protection of a Lake George tributary, create public access to beautiful forests and ridges, and provide habitat and refuge for the endangered timber rattlesnakes.
 If you see any snakes, please keep a safe distance and do NOT share its location with others (to keep the snakes and curious people safe from unnecessary encounters).

-From the kiosk, the trail climbs gradually for 0.2 miles until it reaches the top of a knoll, then goes down to a small stream crossing.
+Once you reach LGLC property boundary, you’ll see a kiosk marking the start of LGLC’s trail.
+The trail climbs gradually for 0.2 miles until it reaches the top of a knoll, then goes down to a small stream crossing.
 It goes up and over a small knoll, then down to a larger stream crossing.
 The trail follows the stream for a hundred feet, then makes a sharp turn to the right.
 The trail goes straight for 250 feet until it comes to a logging road.
 It makes a sharp left turn and climbs gradually for 0.75 miles, crossing our boundary line onto Silver Bay lands before descending gradually to Uncas Falls.

 The intersection with the yellow trail to Uncas Cliff is at 1.0 mile (from the kiosk).
 The yellow trail is level for 250 feet, then makes a short, steep climb before leveling off and following the ridge to Uncas Cliff, with spectacular views of Lake George.
 The end of both trails connect to the Silver Bay Trails (see www.silverbay.org/campus-map).

 Use of the trail system beyond Uncas Falls is restricted to YMCA Silver Bay members only.
 For information about becoming a member of the YMCA, please visit silverbay.org.